Falven/eflow-tpm/README.md

 Does not work from Powershell Core.

-Weird internal print statemtents on Linux.
+Weird internal print statements on Linux.